bishwaghimire/ai-learning-roadmaps/README.md

 Before starting your AI / Machine Learning journey, ensure that your development environment is properly set up.
 Having the right tools in place will help you focus on learning concepts instead of fixing setup issues.

-A basic understanding of **mathematics**—especially **linear algebra, probability, and calculus**—is strongly recommended to better understand how ML algorithms and neural networks work.

 | S.No | Tool / Concept | Resource |
 |-----|----------------|----------|
 | 1 | `Python (3.10+)` | [Download Python (Official)](https://www.python.org/downloads/) |